DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 You need 'qualified teacher status' (QTS) to work in the majority of schools in England including state maintained primary, secondary and special schools.

-Find out how to get qualified teacher status if you:
+Find out how to get QTS if you:

 * [have a degree](#if-you-have-a-degree)
 * [do not have a degree](#if-you-do-not-have-a-degree)